Emceelamb/Intro2Programming/README.md

 ## Welcome to Introduction To Programming

-## :metal: :computer: :metal: :clap:  :clap:  :clap: :triumph: :triumph:  :clap: :clap:  :clap: :triumph: :metal: :computer: :metal:
+## :metal: :computer: :metal: :clap:  :clap:  :clap: :triumph: :triumph: :triumph: :clap: :clap:  :clap:  :metal: :computer: :metal:

 This **English Language** course provides basic programming concepts using C/C++ programming language, knowledge of data presentation in computing, numeric systems and methods to solve programming problems.
-Moreover, this course also presents computational thinking, programming styles, approaches to problem solving and instructions to create console applications using the standard I/O routines in C/C++ with MS Visual Studio.
+Moreover, this course also presents **computational thinking**, programming styles, approaches to problem solving and instructions to create console applications using the standard I/O routines in C/C++ with MS Visual Studio.

 ## Schedule